Master of Occupational Therapy (MOT) Admission Requirements

 Integrated Degree Programs

-Chatham University undergraduates and students from schools with Articulated accelerated graduate degree agreements with the University may apply for the Integrated Degree Programs program.
+Chatham University undergraduates and students from schools with Articulated accelerated graduate degree agreements with the University may apply for the Integrated Degree Program.
 Applicants to this program must meet with their academic advisor to determine eligibility for the program.
-Students to the Integrated Degree Programs program must also submit the Integrated Degree Program Application Supplement form to the Office of Graduate Admissions no later than November 15th.
+Students applying to the Integrated Degree Program must also submit the Integrated Degree Program Application Supplement form to the Office of Graduate Admissions no later than October 15th.
 An academic advisor signature is required.
-The form may be found on the web at http://www.chatham.edu/admission/documents/AcceleratedGradDegree.pdf.
+The form may be found at http://www.chatham.edu/admission/documents/AcceleratedGradDegree.pdf.

 Please review the Frequently Asked Questions, FAQs, for more information on our program.